Finding Out the Schedule for Your Trial

 A judgment cannot be enforced until 10 days after the entry of the judgment.
 This time period allows the party owing money the opportunity to file post-trial motions discussed below.

 Sometimes, a party that owes money will pay right away.
 Other times, however, they cannot or will not pay.
-A party can only try to get paid, known as “enforcing a judgment,” by following the procedures outlined in the Maryland Rules.
+A party can only try to get paid, or “enforce a judgment,” by following the procedures outlined in the Maryland Rules.
 The party that is entitled to money because he or she won a lawsuit is called the “judgment creditor.”
 The party who owes money is known as the “judgment debtor.”
 One way for a judgment creditor to find out how the judgment debtor will be able to pay is through the discovery procedures discussed above.
 Discovery may help a judgment creditor know which of the following ways of enforcing a judgment would be best:

 - Writ of Execution by Levy on Property.
 A judgment creditor can receive this writ by filing a written request with the clerk, including the judgment debtor’s address, amount owed, the location of the property and instructions for the sheriff